-Overview: Obtain a copy of "For Grace" through iTunes, Amazon or Google Play rental or purchase (film to be released on these platforms on 2.2.16).
+Overview: Obtain a copy of "For Grace" through iTunes, Amazon or Google Play rental or purchase.
 This film showcases the conception of an idea, the creativity and logistics behind the experience, and the physical manifestation of these elements.
-Upon due date, student must submit a two-page essay reflecting on film.
+Upon due date, student must submit a two-page essay reflecting on the film.

-- Watch the film - Submit two-page essay that answers the following: - What similarities or elements of event production did you see?
+- Watch the film - Submit two-page essay that answers the following: - > What similarities or elements of event production did you see?
 Describe. - What did you find most interesting about the film?
-Why? - What would you have done differently, if you were to create a similar experience from scratch?
+Why? - What learning from the film did you find most valuable that you can apply in the future? - What would you have done differently, if you were to create a similar experience from scratch?